akshaygh0sh/DataStructures/README.md

 All data structure implementations except the Stack are templatized and allow for the storage of any standard, comparable data (e.x. char, string, double, int, etc).

-**NOTE FILES MAY CONTAIN SOME EXTRA ARBITRARY FUNCTIONS THAT WERE CHALLENGING/FUN AND RELATED TO THE DATA STRUCTURES (IGNORE THESE)**
+**FILES MAY CONTAIN SOME EXTRA ARBITRARY FUNCTIONS THAT WERE CHALLENGING/FUN AND RELATED TO THE DATA STRUCTURES (IGNORE THESE)**